ajahne/essential-manager-meetings/templates/one-on-one-meeting-agenda.md

 ## Agenda
 - **General Catch up** (5-10 minutes)
   - How are you doing?
 How is the week going?
+How is that thing you love/mentioned/are interested in?
   - _spend a few minutes getting to know your direct report better_
 - **Employee's Agenda** (30 minutes)
   - Questions I typically start with to get the ball rolling (use _one_, switch it up)